DataByMonalisa/Project_Portfolio/Sql_Project /Practice_project/Queries.md

            name AS n ON s.studend_id = n.studend_id
          ORDER BY science DESC
          LIMIT 5;

-## Update the fees table to mark fees as paid for all students who have scored above 300 total marks.

 ## Finding the first name of the student and student_id for all those who have paid their fees.
      SELECT
         s.studend_id,